 Veterinarians must diagnose diabetes via a blood test and urine analysis.
 If your cat has stopped eating and drinking altogether, then hospitalization might be needed to rehydrate them.

-IV insulin is generally given also to regulate the glucose immediately, and urinary tract infections are prominent in diabetic cats, so urine analysis screening also is used to rule out that complication.
+IV insulin is generally given also to regulate the glucose immediately, and urinary tract infections are prominent in diabetic cats, so urine analysis screening also is used to rule out complications.

 What are Treatment Options for Diabetic Cats?